longkf/DGCRL/README.md

    [DREAM5 Dataset](https://www.synapse.org/Synapse:syn2787209/wiki/70349)

 2. **Single-cell Gene Expression Dataset**
    This dataset is derived from single-cell RNA-seq experiments.
-You can download the dataset from the following repository:
+You can download the dataset from the **GENELink** repository:
    [Single-cell Gene Expression Dataset](https://github.com/zpliulab/GENELink)